Fully Alive

 Sometimes talking things through brings clarity.

-At other times, the body needs space to settle and release held tension.
+At other times, the body needs space to settle and release what it has been carrying.

 Together, we find a way of meeting what is present with patience and understanding.